terran6/terra-python-tutorial/README.md

 pip install terra_sdk
 ```

-Next, change directory into your new `terra.py` folder created by the install command above.
+Next, change directory into your new `terra.py` directory created by the install command above.
 You may then run the following commands to install all necessary dependencies:

 ```shell
 pip install poetry